bradchristie/taminations-flutter/assets/b1/turn_back.md

 Backtrack requires a forward motion before the Backtrack and a forward motion (in the other direction) after the Backtrack.

-The couples version of Backtrack (e.g., Promenade, Head Couples Backtrack) is no longer in use.
+The couples version of Backtrack (for example, Promenade, Head Couples Backtrack) is no longer in use.

-###### @ Copyright 1994, 2000-2021 by CALLERLAB Inc., The International Association of Square Dance Callers.
+###### @ Copyright 1994, 2000-2023 by CALLERLAB Inc., The International Association of Square Dance Callers.
 Permission to reprint, republish, and create derivative works without royalty is hereby granted, provided this notice appears.
 Publication on the Internet of derivative works without royalty is hereby granted provided this notice appears.
 Permission to quote parts or all of this document without royalty is hereby granted, provided this notice is included.
 Information contained herein shall not be changed nor revised in any derivation or publication.